yyccbb/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g. `hans` will match `Hans`
 * The order of the keywords under each flag does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Subwords will be matched e.g. `Han` will match `Hans`
 * Between optional fields supplied, the search filters for persons meeting criteria specified for ALL fields at the same time, (i.e. `AND` search).

     e.g. `find stu /n John /i 6Z` will find all Students who have both a name containing `John` and an ID containing `6Z`.
+* For multiple values (split by space) supplied to the same optional field, the search filters for persons meeting ANY criteria, (i.e. `OR` search).

+    e.g. `find stu /n John Smith` will find all Students who have either a name containing `John` or a name containing `Smith`.

 * When performing search for the `TAGS` field (more information on tags [here](#tagging)):
     * For tutorial tags, subword matching is performed
     * For other types of tags, it performs full word matching
-    * The search filters for persons meeting ANY criteria, (i.e. `OR` search).

     e.g. `find /t wed assignment1` will find all persons with a tutorial tag where `wed` is a subword or an `assignment1` tag<br>